 The Dangers of Xylitol

 Why can’t dogs consume xylitol?
 A dog’s pancreas cannot differentiate between real and artificial sugar.
-After consuming xylitol, an overdose of insulin is released quickly.
+After consuming a sugar substitute, an overdose of insulin is released quickly.
 This causes critically low levels of sugar in the blood, also referred to as glucose.

 Glucose is a source of energy in dogs.
 Dramatically reduced levels of glucose are dangerous, and a dog with signs or symptoms of xylitol poisoning should be treated by a veterinarian ASAP.